DCT

 VI.
 Other Allegations

-• Indirect Infringement: The complaint exclusively pleads indirect infringement.
-It alleges inducement under 35 U.S.C. § 271(b) based on Lipotype's website, "Tech Sheet," and instructions, which allegedly encourage customers to use the analysis service for the patented purpose (Compl. ¶26-27).
-It also alleges contributory infringement under § 271(c), asserting the analysis service is a material part of the invention, not a staple article of commerce, and is especially adapted for an infringing use (Compl. ¶29, 42).
+• Indirect Infringement: The complaint is founded on indirect infringement.
+It alleges inducement based on Lipotype’s advertising, promotional materials (including a "Tech Sheet"), and sample preparation guidelines that allegedly encourage customers to use the service for the patented methods of diagnosing phospholipidosis and lysosomal storage disorders Compl. ¶¶30, 31, 34 The complaint also alleges contributory infringement, asserting the services are a material part of the patented invention and not a staple article of commerce suitable for substantial noninfringing use Compl. ¶36

 VII.
 Analyst’s Conclusion: Key Questions for the Case